 Snakes can have several kinds of seizures, but corkscrewing and stargazing are the most common.
-Seizures cause snakes to lose control of movement.
-Snakes may seize up before they die due to neurological problems (inclusion body disease) from breeding or disease.
+Seizures cause snakes to lose control of their movement.
+They may seize up before they die due to neurological problems (inclusion body disease) from breeding/disease.

-Sometimes, such as in cases of inclusion body disease, nothing can be done to treat snake seizures.
-Other times, basic changes to a snake’s living conditions can result in considerable improvements.
-Read on to find out what your snake’s seizures mean, and how to make their life easier.
+Sometimes, such as in cases of inclusion body disease (IBD), nothing can be done to treat snake seizures.
+Other times, basic changes to a snake’s living conditions can result in improvements.

 Why Is My Snake Twitching?